tskit-dev/msprime/docs/ancestry.md

 generator is controlled by the "seed" it is provided.

-By default, msprime generates random seeds using a private instance of {class}`random.Random`, which should guarantee unique seeds are produced even if (e.g.) many simulations are started at the same time in different processes.
+By default, msprime generates random seeds using a private instance of {class}`python:random.Random`, which should guarantee unique seeds are produced even if (e.g.) many simulations are started at the same time in different processes.
 In particular, simulations run concurrently in subprocesses using {mod}`concurrent.futures` or {mod}`multiprocessing` will be assigned unique